ser94mor/chdev/README.md

-chdev
+chdev - Linux character device driver
 =====

-Linux char device driver.
+chdev driver provides a fixed size circular buffer.
+Despite the fact that the driver was written for educational purposes, many useful aspects of Linux device drivers programming was touched.